lzocro/lzocro.github.io/_posts/2021-06-20-Diffusion-limit-control.md

 categories:
 ---

-This is the first part of my work on the [diffusion limit project](/_projects/Diffusion_limit.md) which has been published in the Journal of Optimisation Theory and applications<d-cite key="ABC22"></d-cite>.
+This is the first part of my work on the [diffusion limit project](/_projects/Diffusion_limit.md) which has been published in the Journal of Optimisation Theory and Applications<d-cite key="ABC22"></d-cite>.